 What does an IBS flare-up or attack feel like?

-• Abdominal pain
+• Abdominal pain or cramping (a hallmark IBS symptom)

-• Swelling or bloating of the abdomen
+• Bloating or visible swelling in the abdomen

 • Joint or muscle pain

-• Fatigue
+• Fatigue or low energy levels

-• Frequent urination
+• More frequent urination

 How long does an IBS flare-up last?

-What to eat during an IBS flare-up or IBS attack?
+What to eat during an IBS flare-up or IBS attack

-• White meats: poultry and fish
+• White meats – poultry and fish

 Quiz: Could hypnosis help you quit smoking?